If you're a marijuana enthusiast, then few things feel as rewarding as self-grown high-quality buds.

 Getting the plant to grow to maturity is not the biggest challenge; surely, the term “weed” was not arbitrarily chosen by whoever bestowed that liberty upon themselves.
 Rather, the challenge is growing exceptional weed that would make any connoisseur of the ganja proud.

-The aim with indoor growing is to simulate natural conditions that are best suited for the strain of marijuana you are looking to grow.
+The aim with indoor growing is to simulate natural conditions that are best suited for the strain of cannabis you are looking to grow.
 This is achieved through a combination of artificial systems for temperature control, ventilation, pest and disease control, water and soil nutrition balance among others.

 Maintaining all these factors at an optimal level takes great care and dedication.
 Depending on the strain you choose, anywhere from three to seven months before you can enjoy that relaxing puff off your precious herb.